Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: Summary and discussion

-One problem in understanding quantum many-particle theory is whether the one-electron state is real.
+This approach employs single-electron orbitals.
+As a result, the self-interaction is automatically excluded within the framework of this approach unlike the Kohn-Sham equation employing the electron density.
+In order to formulate the quantum many-particle theory, it is necessary to grasp what significance the concept of the one-electron state has.
+Since quantum many-electron systems are the systems of identical particles, electrons are not distinguished.
+Therefore the one-electron state is feasible and indispensable for describing many-electron systems.
 The obtained equation does not describe the real one-electron states in the presence of electron interaction.
-In the exact sense, this equation can be considered to describe states of quasi-particles or electronic plasmon standing for a many-particle system.
+In the exact sense, this equation can be considered to describe states of quasi-particles or electronic plasmons standing for a many-electron system.
 We consider that the real one-electron state loses its meaning because electrons are not distinguished from one another due to the identity principle.
 Therefore we do not accept the meaning of one-electron state in the sense of physical reality.
-However, for many-electron systems the one-electron state has an exact and feasible meaning since it helps to consider a real interacting many-particle system as a non-interacting quasi-particle system\cite{Kaxiras} which yields the same result as real one for the collective behavior of the electron system.
+However, the concept of one-electron state helps to consider a real interacting many-particle system as a non-interacting quasi-particle system \cite{Kaxiras} which yields the same result as real one for the collective behavior of the electron system.

-One idea for endowing this scheme with characters of generalized formalism is to consider the Slater determinant as the mathematically optimized choice for the antisymmetrization of wavefunction, and not to assume the one-electron wavefunction in the sense of mean field approximation.
-In fact, the Slater determinant does not assume the property of variable separation, and can be considered as a purely mathematical selection for antisymmetrized wavefunction.

-To deduce one-electron equation, we introduced the notion of equivalent function suggestive of pseudo wavefunction.
-It makes us shun many hardships to be faced with in manipulating many-electron equation.
-Generally, an one-electron equation should be given as
+We consider the Slater determinant as the mathematically optimized choice for the antisymmetrization of wavefunctions without assuming the one-electron wavefunction in the sense of the mean field approximation.
+In fact, the Slater determinant does not assume the property of variable separation and can be considered as a purely mathematical selection for antisymmetric wavefunctions.
+For this reason, we, without loss of generality, begin with SD.
+To deduce one-electron equation, we introduced the concept of equivalent function suggestive of pseudo wavefunction.
+The equivalent function enables us to obtain a single one-electron equation, keeping the antisymmetry.
+It makes us shun many hardships to be faced with when manipulating many-electron equations and leads to obtaining a one-electron equation embodying the antisymmetry property.

-Here $\varepsilon$ is the total energy of an electronic system and $\epsilon_i$ is the $i$th eigenvalue of the eigen Eq.(39).

-It is obvious that according to this criterion, the Kohn-Sham equation is an one-electron equation whereas the Hartree equation and the Hartree-Fock equation are otherwise.
-Evidently, the present equation is an one-electron equation using the orbital functions.